Carl-McCombe/Carl-McCombe.github.io/cv.md

     Institution: The Australian National University<br>
     Duration: March 2020 - Present
   <h3>COVID-19 Genomic Sequencing</h3>
     I was a member of the team responsible for COVID-19 genomic surveillance in the Australian Capital Territory during 2020.
 I received cDNA samples and prepared a multiplexed library for Nanopore sequencing.
+See acknowledgements section of this <a href="[https://doi.org/10.1017/S0950268823000201]">publication</a>
   <h3>Honours Student</h3>
     Institution: The Australian National University<br>
     Duration: January 2019 - November 2019